Shivam-M/modular-controller-mapper/README.md

        └───────┘
 ```

 ### TODO

+* Serialise mappings to use with `modules.json`
-* *Safely* loading module classes with importlib
+* *Safely* load module classes with importlib
-* Register and repeat when buttons are held down
+* Register and repeat actions when buttons are held down
 * Axis mappings with respect for deadzone values